ixventure/website/_projects/dom.md

 - **uxNFTs** – some info at [ERC-7827 proposal](https://ethereum-magicians.org/t/erc-7827-json-smart-contract-with-value-version-control/21865)

 ## Why This Matters
 By supporting **multiple DOM formats**, IxVenture is building toward a world where organizational and contractual logic can be expressed as interoperable objects.

-This step — from digital-analog to DOM — represents the **fourth stage** in the evolution of legal and organizational systems.